Davyrr/Logic-Project/README.md

    * If SAT: Store the result and try K = K + 1

-   * If UNSAT: The largest successful K is the maximum size.
+   * If UNSAT: The largest successful K is the maximum size
-   *

 For each step K, we generate a specific CNF formula using the following constraints: